 Stigma and discrimination reduction programmes work to reduce stigma and discrimination towards people living with or affected by HIV, TB and malaria, and other key populations.
-They are an equally vital part of strengthened legal and policy frameworks and are based on an understanding that law and policy review alone cannot reduce human rights violations, harmful gender norms and gender-based violence.
+They are an equally vital part of reducing human rights and gender-related barriers and creating strengthened frameworks, and are based on an understanding that law and policy review alone cannot reduce human rights violations, harmful gender norms and gender-based violence.

 Stigma and discrimination reduction programmes may include:

 Education campaigns and use of media to promote non-stigmatising messages

 Engagement with and sensitization of political, religious and community leaders

 Inclusion of non-discrimination and education campaigns in workplaces, schools or other settings

 Measuring HIV-related stigma using the People Living with HIV Stigma Index, and